ANLAB-KAIST/Packet-IO-Engine/README.md

 See more details at [the homepage for Packet I/O Engine](http://shader.kaist.edu/packetshader/io_engine/index.html) and [the homepage for PacketShader](http://shader.kaist.edu/packetshader/index.html).

+## Contributors

+ * Sangjin Han
+ * Keon Jang
+ * Seonggu Huh
+ * Joongi Kim

+This work is done by cooperation of [ANLAB](http://an.kaist.ac.kr) and [NDSL](http://www.ndsl.kaist.edu) in [KAIST](http://www.kaist.ac.kr).

+## Compatibility

+The current version can run with Linux kernel 2.6.36 and several prior versions.
+We are going to extend the support to Linux kernel 3.x in the near future.

 ## License

  * GNU Public License, version 2.